-SCE's TMCR data only provides transmission projects forecast in years 3-5.
+SCE's TMCR data only provides transmission projects forecasted for years 3-5.
 SCE's "operational plans provide an estimated spend over the next 5 years, specifically, a more detailed look at the work identified for the next 1-2 years and forecasts for years 3-5."
-(2019 TMCR Draft Report, p.
-5).
+(2019 TMCR Final Report, p.
+6).
 While projects that are to become operative within two years of their determined need are not to be included in the TMCR, and instead are included in SCE's TO rate filings, a truly transparent process would enable stakeholders to understand how projects are being prioritized and implemented for the full 5-year window.
-Any other approach might conceal what is occurring in the near future, enabling the opportunity to rely on unpredictability of forecasted projects and costs for years 3 -5.
+Any other approach could conceal what is occurring in the near future, enabling the opportunity to rely on unpredictability of forecasted projects and costs for years 3 - 5.
 In addition, as the spending for years 1 and 2 have already been forecasted and included in the current rate case(s) at FERC, the information is readily available and should be incorporated into the Draft TMCR Report.
-To fragment the information by excluding data from years 1 and 2, claiming it is available elsewhere, makes the TMCR process less transparent and useful, ultimately not providing information needed to accomplish the stated purpose of the TMCR.
+To fragment the information by excluding data from years 1 and 2, claiming it is available elsewhere, makes the TMCR process less transparent and useful, ultimately not providing the full set of information needed to accomplish the stated purpose of the TMCR.

-2. The TMCR should break out the data on an individual project basis, rather than on the basis of PINs, or programmatic categories.
+2. The TMCR should break out the data on an individual project basis, rather than on the basis of Project Identification Numbers (PINs), or programmatic categories.

 Capital expenditures are forecasted on a year-by-year basis, but there is no indication of what individual projects' total costs are because capital expenditures outside of years 3-5 are not reported.
-For projects within the TMCR scope, full information - including projects costs occurring at any time - should be provided.
+For projects within the TMCR scope, full information - including capital expenditures occurring at any time - should be provided.
 Original total project costs, as well as the current expected total costs for specific projects, are a basic expectation of stakeholders.
 Simply reporting the millions forecasted to be spent in certain asset areas over the next few years does not demonstrate sufficient transparency.
 For example:

-- In Appendix B of the Draft TMCR Report, it is unclear throughout the list of specific projects how inspection and assessment methodologies are applied to any of the asset categories, what findings occurred, and what methodologies were used to plan and prioritize specific projects.
-SCE needs to make these projects clear.

-- Given the extent of SCE's transmission assets, it seems reasonable that more than the approximately 50 projects listed will occur in the next five years.
-All of the specific projects should be identified and explained.
+- In Appendix B of the Final TMCR Report, it is still unclear throughout the list of specific projects how inspection and assessment methodologies are applied to any of the asset categories, what findings occurred, and what methodologies were used to plan and prioritize specific projects.
+SCE needs to make these aspects of its projects clear. - Given the extent of SCE's transmission assets, it is reasonable to assume that more than the approximately 50 projects listed will occur in the next five years.
+All of the specific projects should be identified and explained in detail. - Work Order details or sub-project specific identifying numbers are needed

-- Work Order details or specific identifying numbers are needed PIN level data is insufficient.
+Project Identification Number (PIN) level data is insufficient.
 If a PIN represents a program, the TMCR should include the projects in the program.
-Information on each project or subproject under the PIN should be provided.
+Information on each project or sub-project under the PIN should be provided.
 The information should include at a minimum the following:

 - Description of the project;

 - Purpose of the project;

 - Justification for the need of the project including but not limited to the following:

 - Standards/requirements/policies encroached upon or expected to be violated;

 - Age;

 - Fire threat; and

 - Alternatives considered;

+- Estimated budget;

-- o Estimated Budget.
+- Estimated date of operation; and

+- Project status.

-3. SCE should adopt a walk-through exercise with stakeholders, walking them through the process by which it considers, analyzes, and decides to pursue or not pursue individual capital projects.
+- 3. SCE should adopt a walk-through exercise with stakeholders, walking them through the process by which it considers, analyzes, and decides to pursue or not pursue individual capital projects.